Brown-University-Library/OLD-ARCHIVED_easyaccess_project/README.md

 - separate easyBorrow code detects the new request, and, depending on a few factors:
     - searches for the book in [BorrowDirect](http://www.borrowdirect.org) (our consortial loan partner), and requests it for the user if it's available
-    - submits the request to [ILLiad](https://www.atlas-sys.com/illiad/) (our interlibary-loan service) for the user if necessary
+    - submits the request to ILLiad for the user if necessary

 ---